helm/charts/incubator/patroni/README.md

 ## Chart Details
 This chart will do the following:

-* Implement a HA scalable PostgreSQL cluster using Kubernetes PetSets
+* Implement a HA scalable PostgreSQL cluster using a Kubernetes StatefulSet.

 ## Installing the Chart